Accounting Services

 Report Content and Procedures

 The Time and Effort Certification form prints the percentage of appointment workload distribution from specific accounts for the reporting period.
 In some cases, these percentages may not reflect the individual's actual effort to the project attributable to the account.
 Since the percentages are generated from the appointment data within the PeopleSoft (PS) HRMS payroll system, they are after‑the‑fact projections of the level of effort the individual was expected to expend.
 If this percentage paid does not substantially (five percent or more) correspond to the effort actually expended by the individual on those projects during the report period, the Time and Effort Certification form must be completed to reflect actual effort expended.
-Payroll redistributions must be processed if actual effort percentages vary from the percentage paid by a project as averaged over a four month period A payroll reallocation must be created (PER-3) to change the actual payroll distribution in the HRMS system to match the actual effort reported on the Time and Effort Certification form.
-See Attachment A for an example and instructions for the Time and Effort Certification Report.
+Payroll redistributions must be processed if actual effort percentages vary from the percentage paid by a project as averaged over a four month period a payroll reallocation must be created to change the actual payroll distribution in the HRMS system to match the actual effort reported on the Time and Effort Certification form.
+See Time and Effort Certification Policy located on the website.

 B. NON-SALARY EXPENDITURES